printablealice/knausj_talon/doc/vim.md

 the VIM voice commands.
 Most of the commands should be fairly intuitive.

 ```
-The quick fox jumps over the lazy brown dog.
+The fox slow jumps under the lazy brown dog.
 ```

-With the cursor starting on the letter `T` above, try saying the following
+With the cursor starting on the letter `T` above, try practicing with the following commands:
-commands:

 * `normal mode`
 * `set line numbers`
-* `go line 100` (or whatever number the sentence is on)
 * `scroll middle`
 * `end of line`
 * `start of line`